Fluffy Vanilla Buttercream Frosting (American Buttercream)

 Vanilla Buttercream Frosting

-- Cream butter – Add your softened butter, salt and vanilla extract to a large bowl.
+- Cream butter – Add your softened butter, salt, vanilla extract and vanilla bean paste (optional) to a large bowl.
 If using a stand mixer fit it with the paddle attachment.
 Beat on medium high speed for 5 minutes until pale and fluffy.
 You will want to scrape down the bowl halfway through with a spatula to ensure everything beats together evenly!

 - Add sugar – Scrape the bowl down using a spatula and add all of the sifted powdered sugar.
 Begin beating on low speed at first.
 When no dry ingredients are showing, turn the speed up to medium high speed again and beat for 5 minutes.